 It is important that Members, Trustees and Local Governors not only act impartially but are seen to act impartially.
 They have a responsibility to avoid any conflict between their business and personal interests and affairs and those of the Trust and its schools. careful management of, and the avoidance of, conflicts of interest are also requirements of both the Articles of Association and the ESFA Academies Financial Handbook.
 Anybody who has or can have any direct or indirect duty or personal interest (including but not limited to any Personal Financial Interest) which conflicts or may conflict with their duties as a member of the Local Governing Body or Trustee Board shall disclose that fact to the Chair as soon as they become aware of it.
-A person must absent themselves from any discussions of the Local Governing Body or Trustee So for the Trust or School and any duty or personal interest (including but not limited to any Personal Financial Interest) interest (including but not limited to any Personal Financial Interest) for any discussions of the Local Governing Body or Trustee Board shall disclose that fact to the Chair as soon as they become aware of it.
 A person must absent themselves from any discussions of the Local Governing Body or Trustee Board in which it is possible that a conflict will arise between their duty to act in the interests of the Trust or School and any duty or personal interest (including but not limited to any Personal Financial Interest).